Francis M. Drake: Civil War

+Later life

 After the war, Drake practiced law for about six years as a criminal lawyer.
 Then for almost 30 years, he worked at banking and building and managing railroads.
 He was president of the Missouri, Iowa and Nebraska Railroad, the Indiana, Illinois and Iowa Railroad and the Albia and Centerville Railroad.
 He organized the Centerville National Bank, of which he was president until his death.

 On July 17, 1895, he was nominated by the Republican Party for governor of Iowa.
 He was elected governor by an overwhelming majority on November 5, 1895, serving 1896 through 1898.
+During his tenure, he expanded the railroads and highways.
+He declined to run again due to poor health.

+Personal life

+On December 24, 1855, Drake married Mary Jane Lord, of Ohio, a native of New Brunswick, Canada.
+She was "a woman of superior intelligence, a leader in society and in the church.
+Her character for sincerity was especially marked, as were also her kindness and liberality, and she was loved and admired by her associates."
+Together, they had seven children, including: